-And Joe looked at me and I could feel he was Xui excavating me.
+And Joe looked at me and I could feel he was X-raying me.

 My husband was a photographer.
 There was a man coming to the studio who worked in one of the hospitals.
 He said, we've got to show this to the board of directors, the trustees at the hospital, they'll never believe it.
-So Joe said with blanket, do the same exercises in the nude because they won't believe it.
+So Joe said we're going to do the same exercises in the nude because they won't believe it.
 And they were, they excited and they said, right away you can do so much for our patients.
 It was just tremendously exciting spirit.

-She had a high chair made out of metal, a wonder chair, a spine corrector.
+She had a high chair made out of metal, a Wunda chair, a spine corrector.
 He had a reformer made for her and Joe's old fashioned folding mat.
-I came to Santa Fe in the September of 1968 I have never felt that anyone pays with blend to be my home for the rest of my life as I do in [inaudible].
+I came to Santa Fe in the September of 1968 I have never felt that any one place was going to be my home for the rest of my life as I do in [inaudible].
 When she got to Santa Fe, she took these young girls, teenage girls, and she would bring them to her studio in Santa Fe or Pilati studio, which was underneath her garage.

 It was just a cinderblock garage, I guess, you know, just funky tools around and the springs hanging off the wall.
 And I think she just had one reformer there and then the barrel thing.
 So it was very, very minimal equipment.
 If we had several people there, they would just sort of rotate between the